 Provide the following information about the Puppet master server:

 a.
-Puppet master FQDN: provide the fully qualified domain name of the server you’re installing PE on; for example,
+Puppet master FQDN: The fully qualified domain name of the server you’re installing PE on.
+For example,

 b.
-DNS aliases: provide a comma-separated list of aliases agent nodes can use to reach to the master; for example
+DNS aliases: A comma-separated list of aliases agent nodes can use to reach to the master.
+For example

 When prompted about database support, choose the default option Install PostgreSQL for me.

 Provide the following information about the PE console administrator user:

 Console superuser password: Create a password for the console login.
 The password must be at least eight characters.